Is it possible to pick a topic, build an email list and launch a product in 48 hours?

 Most people make list building way too hard on themselves.

-They start by trying to get complete strangers to join their list.
+They start by writing content, creating lead magnets and trying to get complete strangers to join their list.

 Instead, what you should do (and what I teach in the course) is to start by getting Eager Sneezers on your list.